raspberrypilearning/quest-seeker/en/step_3.md

 --- task ---

-The second QuestGiver NPC needs to check whether the player has completed the quest and then give them the reward.
+The second Quest Giver NPC needs to check whether the Player has completed the quest and then give them the reward.

 --- /task ---